 For some people, remote work encourages more work done.
 With commuting to work not an issue anymore, people can sit on their desk earlier and leave it later too.
 This can lead to more tasks being finished and output submitted.

 However, since there’s no office to dial in and focus on, people work at the same time doing household chores and attending to family duties.
-Because of this, people get tired and confused, which can lead to anxiety and damaged productivity.
+Because of this, people get tired and confused, leading to anxiety and damaged productivity.
+However, if companies use employees’ time tracking, then the issue will be sold, as they can monitor the productivity level.

 This can be prevented if you properly communicate the duties and responsibilities involved in the job.
 There should also be enough time-allotment with assigned tasks.
 Also, it’s better if you foster good culture and communication among employees.
 To develop good contact with the employees, you can use employee engagement software, which enhances the team’s communication culture and motivation.